 We see this problem every spring and summer here in Meridian, ID.
 There are some variations: Sometimes, there’s no air pressure at all.
-Other times, it’s weak.
+Other times, your AC is running but not cooling.
 Or, it’s coming through on full blast, but the air is warm.

 The good news is that you may be able to fix the problem yourself.

 In this article, we’ll outline the top four causes of this problem.
 And, we’ll let you know which ones you can handle without calling in a professional.

 Four Problems That Cause Your AC to Not Blow Cold Air Through Vents

 Here are four ways to check for problems when your AC won’t blow cold air through your vents.

 - Wrong Thermostat Setting

 - Refrigerant Leak

 - Ductwork Leaks